LD4P/sinopia_editor/README.md

 ```

 ## Release Management
-The steps to create a major tagged release of the Sinopia's Linked Data Editor are as follows:
+The steps to create a tagged release of the Sinopia's Linked Data Editor are as follows:

 1. Update the version in `package.json`
-1. Remove and regenerate `package-lock.json`
+1. Run `npm i` to regenerate `package-lock.json`
 1. Publish the version to npm registry by issuing `npm publish` command in the root projects
    directory.
 (Requires publishing rights to the project in the npmjs.com registry)
 1. Create a Github annotated tag and push up to the project's